 Forex trading allows you to set stop losses, but in volatile markets, a stop loss can suffer from slippage.
 Plus, you always can lose more than you planned with stop losses.

 The Swiss Franc devaluation in 2015 was a prime example, where the Swiss central bank re-valued the Franc against the euro in a shock announcement.
 That wiped out many trading accounts, but also many forex brokers.

 Is Forex or Options Trading More Profitable?

-Options can be seen as more profitable for the reasons noted previously.
-If you can protect your downside then the profits will be larger.
-Financial regulators have clamped down on leverage in the forex market but that also limits upside potential.
+We can see options as more profitable for the reasons noted previously.
+If you can protect your downside, then the profits will be larger.
+Financial regulators have clamped down on leverage in the forex market, but that also limits upside potential.